ecmwf/hat/docs/station_mapping.md

 *   **Read and Validate Input Data**: Loads station metadata from the specified CSV file and grid data from the NetCDF file, applying any filters defined in the configuration.
 *   **Nearest Grid Cell Search**: For each station, calculates the nearest grid cell based on latitude and longitude.
-*   **Optimum Grid Cell Search**: If enabled through `max_neighboring_cells`, searches within a specified radius for a grid cell that offers a closer match based on the upstream area difference until it reaches desired `max_area_difference`.
+*   **Optimum Grid Cell Search**: Searches each neighboring cell radius at a time until a specified maximum radius `max_neighboring_cells`,  for a grid cell that offers a closer match based on the upstream area difference until it reaches desired optimum of `max_area_diff`.
+When the optimum value of  `max_area_diff` is reached, the search will be stopped and the particular optimum cell location will be stored.
+It is also possible to ignore searching for optimum grid when the upstream area of nearest grid cell is already below or equal to `min_area_diff`.
 *   **Upstream Area and Distance Calculation**: For both nearest and optimum grids found for each station, upstream area is calculated.
 Cell distance(s) from optimum grid to the stations grid (same as nearest grid) is calculated.
 *   **Manual Mapping Output** (Optional): If manual mapping data is provided, it is also stored in to the station mapping result dataframe and later could be used as reference to compare automated mapping results to evaluate mapping performance.
 This can be done through `evaluation` module.
 *   **Save Results**: If an output directory is specified, saves the processed data as GeoJSON and CSV files for further analysis or visualization.
 Otherwise it only returns result as dataframe.